 - simple dosing

-- fast onset of action - ethanol helps faster absorption of active substances into the blood and into the whole body
+- fast onset of action – ethanol helps faster absorption of active substances into the blood and the whole body

 - concentrated tinctures can be diluted in water to hide the taste